rtm0/vm-util/pt-index/docs/README.md

   dissappeared while pt-index was in use.
 These timeseries will become fully invisible for index queries.
 Data queries will may still return something due to caching.

+We have performed the `upgrage-downgrade-upgrade` test in our sandbox.
+Steps and results can be found [here](test.md#upgrade-downgrade-upgrade).